-A parallel plate capacitor has two conductive plates in parallel separated by some distance.
+A parallel plate capacitor has two conductive plates placed parallel to each other and separated by a certain distance.
 It has a dielectric medium between the plates and stores energy in the form of an electric field.

 What is a Parallel Plate Capacitor?